 The global antibiotics pipeline is precariously thin

-In June 2018, there were 42 antibiotics in the global clinical pipeline1, of which only 11 were being developed to treat superbugs on the WHO critical threat pathogen list.2
+In December 2018, there were 42 antibiotics in the global clinical pipeline1, of which only 11 were being developed to treat superbugs on the WHO critical threat list.2

 Discovery of novel antibiotics to treat priority pathogens is not keeping pace with the rise in resistance